gaurav-kc/En_dec/README.md

 -d  (print debugging statements)
 (All necessary details are included in the header itself, so that user need not remember it while decdoding)
 ### Add your implementation
+Fork this repository to make changes and make a pull request

 [//]: #
    [git-repo-url]: <https://github.com/gaurav-kc/Enc_dec.git>